EduPLEx_API

 Specify Index and index permissions

-Create new user under Management->Security->Roles->Internal users and assign the created role
+Create new user under Management->Security->Internal users